 The following steps must be completed to apply for a lab assistant position:

-- Submit a Lab Application to the Chemistry Department Office.
-Check with the Administrative Assistant to determine current open lab positions.
+- Submit a Student Employment Application to the Chemistry Department Office.
+Check in DH100 to determine current open student employment positions.

 - Once your application has been approved and a position confirmed, you need to stop at the Payroll Office (Spoelhof Center 370) to fill out all Student Employee Forms.